|

 or overlaminates are used, but the reality can be much worse outdoors,

-sometimes a year or two or less.
-UV-cured-inkjet printing is rated against
+often a year or two or less.
+UV-cured inkjet

-fading for up to 3 years.
+rated against fading for up to about 3 years.
 Note: Fading

 takes place more quickly